Summary Of Significant Accounting Policies And Nature Of Operations

 Deferred Catalog Expenses

 Deferred catalog expenses consist of third-party direct costs including primarily creative design, paper, printing, postage and mailing costs for all Company direct response catalogs.
 Such costs are capitalized as deferred catalog expenses and are amortized over their expected future benefit period.
 Each catalog is fully amortized within nine months.
 Deferred catalog expenses are included in other current assets and amounted to $1.0 million and $0.7 million at January 1, 2011 and December 31, 2011, respectively.

 Deferred Financing Costs

 Revenue from sales of advertising is recorded when performance requirements of the related advertising program agreement are met.
-For fiscal year ended 2012, 2011 and 2010, the advertising revenue represented approximately 1%, 2% and 1% of our total revenue, respectively.
+During fiscal 2009, 2010 and 2011, the advertising revenue represented approximately 1%, 1% and 2% of our total revenue, respectively.

 Payments received prior to the delivery of goods to customers are recorded as deferred revenue.

 The Company periodically provides incentive offers to its customers to encourage purchases.
 Such offers include current discount offers, such as percentage discounts off current purchases and other similar offers.
 Current discount offers, when accepted by the Company's customers, are treated as a reduction to the purchase price of the related transaction.

 Sales discounts are recorded in the period in which the related sale is recognized.
 Sales return allowances are estimated based on historical amounts and are recorded upon recognizing the related sales.
 Credits are issued to customers for returned products.
 Credits amounted to $19.0 million, $25.7 million, and $30.1 million for fiscal 2009, 2010 and 2011, respectively.
 No customer accounted for more than 10% of the Company's net sales in the past three years.